e271828e/Flight.jl/docs/notes/design/framework_spec.md

-Three ordering constraints are forced by settled decisions: [face](#g-face) derivation is **bottom-up** (an [assembly](#g-assembly)'s boundary connections evaluate against child [contracts](#g-contract), [§11.8][s11-8]); the unconnected-input obligation check and cross-level two-producers detection are **global** — decidable only at the root, after every assembly's wires and faces are in hand ([§6.1][s6-1]);
+Three ordering constraints are forced by settled decisions: [face](#g-face) derivation is **bottom-up** (an [assembly](#g-assembly)'s interface connections evaluate against child [contracts](#g-contract), [§11.8][s11-8]); the unconnected-input obligation check and cross-level two-producers detection are **global** — decidable only at the root, after every assembly's wires and faces are in hand ([§6.1][s6-1]);